jeffreycwitt/hn202/docs/monasticism-emergence.md

 <div class="discussion" markdown="1">

-Review what Rosenwein says in SHMA pp. 24-29 and then consider:
+Review what Rosenwein says in SHMA pp. 23-29 and then consider:

 {:.dquestion}
 What does former Western Rome look like after 476?
 Can we summarize the key changes?
 Use the annotation tool to identify a change that seems significant to you and be sure to tell us why.

 <div class="answer" markdown="1">

 * Urban populations decline (SHMA, p.
-26, last paragraph)
+27)
 * New localism (SHMA, p.
-27),
+28),
 * Trade slows (SHMA, p.
-27),
+28),
 * "Disconnection of rural landscape" (SHMA, p.
-27)
+28)
 * Wealth became based largely on land (p.
-27),
+28),
 * Sewage system stop working
 * Aqueducts ceased; people begin using wells
 * Transition back to a primarily agricultural economy